BonaventureR/depmap-correlatory-genes/README.md

 Assuming you are at the root of the directory -- to run the script, use the following command:

+It helps to move the file containing the genes to process to the root directory `gene_correlation/` and then right click on the file in the file explorer and select "Copy as path" and then run the following command:

 ```
 python src/run.py --file <path to file containing genes to process> --num_genes_to_process <number of genes to process> --threshold <correlation threshold> --num_workers <number of workers for multiprocessing>
 ```